vmakkena/vmakkena.github.io/index.md

 You can use the [editor on GitHub](https://github.com/vmakkena/vmakkena.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

+Though of saving time for my friends to travel by sharing my experiences and Travel itinerary.

+States travelled travelled:
+1. Alaska
+2. Yellowstone
+3. New orleans
+4. New york
+5. Colorado
+6. Las Vegas.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown